CMed01/portfolio-milestone-3/README.md

     <br>
     The number of mines is proportional to the grid size.
     <br>
-    The number of attempts is twice a large as the grid size.
+    The number of attempts is twice as large as the grid size.
     <br>
-    A new input message is displayed requesting the user to enter two numbers seperated by a space in the terminal
+    A new input message is displayed requesting the user to enter two numbers separated by a space in the terminal
     <br>
     A game title and instructions are also printed at the top of the screen.